datanav/docs/DTLReferenceGuide.rst

        |
        | ``["intersection", "A", ["values", "B", "C"]]``
        |
-       | Returns ``["A"]``.
+       | Returns ``[]``.

    * - ``difference``
      - | *Arguments:*
        |   SET1(value-expression{1})
        |   SET2(value-expression{1})
        |
-       | Returns the difference of the two sets SET1 and SET2.
-The two arguments
+       | Returns the difference of the two sets SET1 and SET2, i.e. the elements
-         do not have to be real sets, but will be coerced into sets before applying the difference operator.
+         that are in SET1, but not in SET2.
+The two arguments do not have to be real sets, but will be coerced into sets before applying the difference operator.
      - | ``["difference", ["values", "A", "B"], ["values", "B"]]``
        |
        | Returns ``["A"]``.